Niger: Suspected jihadist attack kills 'at least 137' | DW | 22.03.2021

 He also announced three days of national mourning starting Tuesday, adding that the government vowed to reinforce security in the region and bring "the perpetrators of these cowardly and criminal acts" to justice.

-Last week, 66 people were killed in a similar attack that took place in the Tillaberi region, a "tri-border area" where the frontiers of Burkina Faso, Niger, and Mali converge.
+Last week, 66 people were killed in a similar attack in the Tillaberi region, a "tri-border area" where the frontiers of Burkina Faso, Niger, and Mali converge.

 President Bazoum offered his condolences to the family of the victims in a tweet on Monday.